thanhnguyenchisong/react-ts/README.md

 The variable is observated in second param, in this case second param is [] => just run in the first time.

 ## Section 4 - Advanced Component Types - Dynamic Components, Polymorphic Components and Mores.
-1. Use union type to define that as a mode to switch the behaviors.
+1. Use union type to define that as a mode to switch the behaviors as Discriminated Unions
-2. Discriminated Unions
 ```ts
 type HintBoxProps = {
    mode: 'hint';